Shoulder Ultrasound

 Supraspinatus tendon

-To obtain this position, the patient is asked to place the hand on the ipsilateral hip or towards their back pocket (Fig).
+The optimal position for examining the supraspinatus tendon is the modified Crass position.
+In this position, the patient is instructed to place their hand on the ipsilateral hip or toward their back pocket (see figure).

-An alternative is the Crass position by placing the patient’s arm in endorotation behind the shoulder.
+An alternative is the Crass position, in which the patient places their arm in internal rotation behind the back.

 Infraspinatus tendon